hitoshi-watase/sercrod/docs/reference/directives/literal.md

 #### Parent access

-Because Nablla does not descend into `*literal` blocks:
+Because Sercrod does not descend into `*literal` blocks:

-- There is no Nested Nablla scope inside that element.
+- There is no Nested Sercrod scope inside that element.
-- Inner markup (even if it looks like Nablla) is just text; it cannot access `$parent` or other scope variables.
+- Inner markup (even if it looks like Sercrod) is just text; it cannot access `$parent` or other scope variables.
 - Parent scopes are only relevant for deciding whether the element itself is rendered at all (through directives on parent elements).